Pork with Mustard Sauce

 - 1/2 cup heavy whipping cream

 - Salt and pepper to taste

 - Hot cooked noodles, optional

-- Cut tenderloin into eight pieces.
-Slice each piece again, but do not cut all of the way through; open and flatten each piece, pounding slightly with meat mallet.
+- Cut tenderloin into 8 pieces.
+Slice each piece again, but do not cut all the way through; open and flatten each piece, pounding slightly with meat mallet.

 - In a large skillet over medium-high heat, cook the pork in butter until no longer pink, 5-6 minutes on each side.
 Remove to a serving dish and keep warm; discard drippings.

 - In the same skillet, cook broth and tarragon over high heat until reduced by half.
 Reduce heat; stir in cream and mustard.
 Season with salt and pepper.
 Spoon over pork.
 Serve with noodles if desired.